You can order these decked-out foods at restaurants, but why bother when you can make just-as-tasty (and healthier) versions at home?

 What often stands between a restaurant-quality meal and a homemade dinner is an approachable, easy-to-follow recipe.
 No complicated ingredients, no obscure kitchen tools—just honest, straightforward guidelines.
 If you have that, you can cook just about anything.
 Our achievable recipes will have you whipping up elegant French desserts, restaurant-quality sauces, impressively large cuts of meat, and other seemingly difficult (but very doable) dishes in no time.

 So, channel your inner Julia Child, be fearless, and challenge yourself in the kitchen.
 What’s the worst that could happen?
-Below, find 10 simple, delicious, and healthy recipes that are sure to impress, whether it’s a special dinner for two or a festive gathering.
+Below, find 10 simple, delicious, and healthy recipes that are sure to impress, whether it’s a romantic dinner for two or a special dinner with friends.

 Cooking risotto is like watching a baby—both need constant attention (and a lot of love)—so making it at home can be an intimidating task.
 Nail it, and you have an ultra-luxurious dinner fit for a special occasion.
 While traditional risotto uses Arborio rice, our whole-grain version makes clever use of the ancient grain farro.
 Like risotto, your “farrotto” should be creamy and a little runny, but not overly thick.
 Cook the grains to a perfectly chewy al-dente and serve right away, as the farrotto will thicken as it cools (you can thin it out with extra stock if needed).